aminthemar/bert-edit-unsup-ts/README.md

 ## Running Edit-Unsup-TS

-Put the final BERT MLM folder in the "fine-tuned_models" folder of Edit-Unsup-TS directory.
+Put the final BERT MLM folder in the "fine-tuned_models" folder of the Edit-Unsup-TS directory.
-To start the simplification process, first specify the directory of you BERT MLM in the "config.py" file.
-The rest of the process is identical to the [Edit-Unsup-TS guide] (https://github.com/ddhruvkr/edit-unsup-ts).
+To start the simplification process, specify the directory of your BERT MLM in the "config.py" file.
+The rest of the process is identical to the [Edit-Unsup-TS guide](https://github.com/ddhruvkr/edit-unsup-ts).

 > The "data-simplification" folder is an important placeholder for the base Wikilarge or Newsela data.
 Details are explained in the original Edit-Unsup-TS guide.